 Tobacco use remains the leading cause of preventable death and disease in the United States and in Hawaii.
-To address this enormous toll, the American Lung Association in Hawaii calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Hawaii's elected officials:

-- Maintain funding levels for tobacco prevention and control efforts; and;
+- Maintain funding for tobacco prevention and cessation programs.